Aether-ion/Aether-ion.github.io/README.md

-first project, just seeing how things work
+just started learning, seeing how this works